 2. How old are the individuals that you are targeting?

 When Taylor Swift releases a new album, she isn’t targeting 55-year-old men with her advertisements.
 They aren’t interested in the product that she produces.
-Who is interested in the product that you produce3
+Who is interested in the product that you produce?

 Limiting yourself to a single sex can be dangerous if you haven’t done the proper product research.
-For instance, on the surface a makeup company might only assume they are targeting women.
-But, with a little prying they may find innovative ways to market their product to men, who purchase it for their partners.
-Don’t limit yourself unnecessarily – be open to opportunities but honest about who buys your product.
+For instance, on the surface, a makeup company might only assume they are targeting women.
+But, with a little prying, they may find innovative ways to market their product to men who might also be interested in their products.
+Don’t limit yourself unnecessarily or base your strategy off assumption; be open to opportunities, but honest about who buys your product.

 4. What is your target market interested in?

-Just because someone plays soccer and is interested in sports, doesn’t mean that they are going to want to purchase products from your Baseball supply company.
-When outlining target markets remember to focus on the ideal customer, not fringe demographics that might be interested in small doses.
+Just because someone plays soccer and is interested in sports, doesn’t mean that they are going to want to purchase products from your baseball supply company.
+When outlining target markets remember to focus on the ideal customer who will buy regularly or in large quantities, not fringe demographics that might be interested in small doses.
+You’re ideally looking for loyal customers and repeat business.

 5. Is the individual in the right situation to be interested in what you have to offer?